GLSL-Debugger/GLSL-Debugger/README.md

 We need to test the build system and the source code more thoroughly.
 Hence, bugfixing and testing should be a top priority for now.

 Long-term goals
 ---------------

 Replace Windows Detours dependency with apiTrace ( https://github.com/apitrace/apitrace ),
 glIntercept ( https://code.google.com/p/glintercept/ ) or EasyHook ( http://easyhook.codeplex.com/ ).

-Check cmake-to-VS generation and fix it if needed.
+- [x] Check cmake-to-VS generation and fix it if needed.-

-Support OSX.
+- [ ] Support OSX.

-Improve GLSL language grammar support to incorporate newer dialects including switch/case.
+- [ ] Improve GLSL language grammar support to incorporate newer dialects including switch/case.
+(In progress)

-Support OpenGL contexts for newer versions of OpenGL.
+- [ ] Support OpenGL contexts for newer versions of OpenGL.

 Contribute
 ----------